catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 <br>
 > [UPDATE April 22 2021]

-After having a some free time from mid test, i decided to unplug my sb audigy and use yamaha once again to test if running it in DOS 6.22 with KVM acceleration will make a difference.
+After having a some free time from mid-test, i decided to unplug my SB Audigy and use Yamaha once again to test if running it in DOS 6.22 with KVM acceleration will make a difference.

 <p align="center">
     <img src="./posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/5.png" height="400em" alt="img5">
 </p>

-The system spec is similar as win95 with single core cpu, 128 megs ram, 500 megs hdd, but in KVM instead of TCG.
+The system spec is similar as win95 with single core CPU, 128 megs RAM, 500 megs HDD, but in KVM instead of TCG.
 Then i use [Phils MS-DOS starter pack](https://www.philscomputerlab.com/ms-dos-starter-pack.html) to easily use mouse and extended memory support.